Updated 26 Aug 2021

 Parking expenses at or close to work are often forgotten

 One often overlooked item of expense is the cost of car or motorcycle parking at (or close by) a place of work.
-If you are a company director, it will be possible to claim for the cost of parking at or near your permanent or temporary workplace.
+If you are a dentist with a company, it will be possible to claim for the cost of parking at or near your permanent or temporary workplace.
 This can be paid for directly by your limited company or claimed on expenses without any personal tax implications.

-This expense is not available to the self-employed unless associated with a temporary place of work.
+This expense is not available to self-employed dentists unless associated with a temporary place of work.